suvayu/LHCbVeloView/README.md

 $ pip install -e "git+https://git.cern.ch/reps/LHCbVeloView#egg=veloview&subdirectory=veloview"
 ```

+If you do not want to install the package, instead want to run it from
+the repository (useful when developing).
+Source the script,
+[sourceme.sh](sourceme.sh).
+At the moment this is only supported when
+you are using bash as your shell.

-To use the module once it's installed, just `import` it.
+To use the module once it's installed (or the environment is setup
+with `sourceme.sh`), just `import` it.

 ```python
 import veloview